cobbzilla/yuebing/docs/developer.md

 Now that you've got node and yarn, you can install all the project dependencies:

     yarn install

+# Environment variables
+To run yuebing, it requires some "bootstrap" environment variables.

+Copy the `env.example` to `.env` and edit it.

+You will at least need to set the email/password for the admin user, and the S3 bucket configuration for where configuration and assets will be stored.
+The rest can be configured from yuebing at runtime.

 # Run Yuebing locally
 ## Production